Cal Facts (Updated as of spring 2026)

 U.S. News & World Report program rankings

-28 undergraduate programs ranked in the Top 5 in the country, including data science (No. 1), computer science (No. 2), engineering (No. 3), and entrepreneurship (No. 4)
+23 undergraduate programs ranked in the Top 5 in the country, including civil engineering (No. 1), economics (No. 2, tie), artificial intelligence (No. 4), computer science theory (No. 4), and best colleges for veterans (No. 4)

 Drawing brilliant young faculty